Before we dig into the Rosemount differential pressure flow transmitter calibration procedure, I want to differentiate calibration from an adjustment.

 And there you go!
 Now you have your device calibrated.
 If you want to learn more about calibration principles, we have a video and an article on those.

-And if its not the Rosemount differential pressure flow transmitter calibration procedure but one of the HART pressure transmitters, watch this video:
+If you have one of the HART pressure transmitters, watch this video:

 Still confused about the rosemount differential pressure flow transmitter calibration procedure?
 Ask our experts for advice!